-Symptoms include fever and profound anemia, which may be sudden or indolent in onset.
+Symptoms of Oroya fever include fever and profound anemia, which may be sudden or indolent in onset.
 The anemia is primarily hemolytic, but myelosuppression also occurs.
 Muscle and joint pain, severe headache, and often delirium and coma may occur.
 Superimposed bacteremia caused by Salmonella or other coliform organisms may occur.
 Mortality rates may exceed 50% in untreated patients.

-Because Oroya fever is often complicated by Salmonella bacteremia, chloramphenicol 500 to 1000 mg po q 6 h for 7 days is the treatment of choice; some clinicians add another antibiotic, typically doxycycline or a β-lactam, but trimethoprim/sulfamethoxazole (TMP/SMX), macrolides, and fluoroquinolones have also been used successfully.
+Because Oroya fever is often complicated by Salmonella bacteremia, chloramphenicol 500 to 1000 mg po q 6 h for 7 days is the treatment of choice; some clinicians add another antibiotic, typically doxycycline or a beta-lactam, but trimethoprim/sulfamethoxazole (TMP/SMX), macrolides, and fluoroquinolones have also been used successfully.

-This disorder manifests as multiple skin lesions that strongly resemble bacillary angiomatosis; these raised, reddish purple skin nodules usually occur on the limbs and face.
+Verruga peruana manifests as multiple skin lesions that strongly resemble bacillary angiomatosis; these raised, reddish purple skin nodules usually occur on the limbs and face.
 The lesions may persist for months to years and may be accompanied by pain and fever.

-Typical treatment is streptomycin 15 to 20 mg/kg IM once/day for 10 days or rifampin 10 mg/kg po once/day for 10 to 14 days.
-Ciprofloxacin 500 mg po bid for 7 to 10 days has been used successfully, as has azithromycin.
+Typical treatment is rifampin 10 mg/kg po once/day for 10 to 14 days or streptomycin 15 to 20 mg/kg IM once/day for 10 days.
+Ciprofloxacin 500 mg po bid for 7 to 10 days has been used successfully, as has azithromycin, doxycycline, and trimethoprim-sulfamethoxazole.

-Drug NameSelect Brand Names
+Drug NameSelect Trade

 trimethoprimNo US brand name